RAST REDEVELOPMENT

 STAGE 3: COMING SOON..

-The new Master Plan for the 12-ha site and a new Show Pavilion is about to commence!
+The new Master Plan for the 12-ha site and new Show Pavilions has now commenced!

 WHAT THE PROJECT ACHIEVES:

-• Secures the future of the Royal Hobart Show, which is the oldest Royal Agricultural Show in Australia
+Secures the future of the Royal Hobart Show, which is the oldest Agricultural Show in Australia.

-• Provides Hobart with a crisis refuge for people and animals in times of civil disruption
+Provides Hobart with a crisis refuge for people and animals in times of civil disruption such as bushfires.